 - 1. Every student is coached by a study career counsellor. - 2.
 In consultation with the study career counsellor, the student decides how best to work on his or her development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process.
-In consultation with the study career counsellor, the student decides if and when he or she will sit the competency examination.
-The student must sit the competency examination in the first year of his or her enrolment in order to obtain advice regarding the continuation of studies that is issued to students in the first year of enrolment. - 4.
-The study career counsellor conducts support and orientation interviews with the student in the foundation year. - Students add reflective reports in their personal development portfolio.
-Students are responsible for reporting in the digital portfolio and the (study career) coach has access to this. - Note: If a dashboard or another system is used for recording such interviews, the text in italics will lapse and the study programme's own method can be included. - 5.
+The student consults with the study career counsellor on the progress of the learning process. - The study career counsellor conducts support and orientation interviews with the student in the foundation year.
+Students add reflective reports in their personal development portfolio.
+Students are responsible for reporting in the digital portfolio and the (study career) coach has access to this. - 5.
 Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
 Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
 Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.